cloud-py-api/cloud_py_api/.github/CONTRIBUTING.md

 ## Contributing to Source Code

-Thanks for wanting to contribute source code to the Cloud_Py_API app.
+Thanks for wanting to contribute source code to the `cloud_py_api` app.
 That's great!

 ## Translations